 The couplers that the hoses are attached to will affect the direction the secondary SDLA lever is moved to control the action of the attachment.
-If the attachment is equipped with colored indicators, connect the hoses to the quick couplers so the colored indicators are paired together.
+Connect the hoses to the quick couplers so the colored indicators are paired together (red to red, etc.).